peter-mouland/42/README.md

 A look at how we can use FaaS + Aggregate data stores, and event sourcing patterns.
 *Paul Robinson*

+#### 18 :: All The 3D Maths You Will Ever Need
+3D maths may look scary.
+But it's not.
+This talk will take you from the simplest possible building blocks to just about enough knowledge to build your own 3D pipeline.
+Give or take a bit.
+*Tony Green*

 #### 101 :: Classical Grounding
 What things does Jon think you should have an understanding of *Jon Lim*